• Skip to primary navigation

 Fix: Adobe Creative Cloud is Draining the Battery Too Fast

-Adobe Creative Cloud is draining a lot of battery, as reported by most of the users.
+Adobe Creative Cloud is draining a lot of battery, as most users reported.
 However, it can be resolved after a fresh installation.
-If not, then make sure you have the latest version of the application.
+If not, ensure you have the latest version of the application.
 Alternatively, you can try disabling some syncs and check if that fixed the issue.
 Still, the problem isn’t solved?
 No problem, you are in the right place.

-All those who are huge supports and users of Adobe products, like Adobe Photoshop or Adobe Illustrator probably familiar with Adobe’s Creative Cloud.
+All those who are huge supporters and users of Adobe products, like Adobe Photoshop or Adobe Illustrator probably familiar with Adobe’s Creative Cloud.
 But if you don’t know about Adobe Creative Cloud, let me briefly introduce Adobe Creative Cloud.
-Moreover, Adobe Creative Cloud is a group of Application and services that retrieves your all Adobe’s programs, a few mobile apps, and even parts of cloud services.
+Moreover, Adobe Creative Cloud is a group of Applications and services that retrieves all Adobe’s programs, a few mobile apps, and even parts of cloud services.

 Fix: Adobe Creative Cloud is Draining the Battery Too Fast